Projects

 This project (2023.01-2025.12) is led by myself, and focuses on the fundamental theoretical limits of pruning as well as quantization of deep neural networks.
 The objective of this project is to propose, by developing the mathematical tools of random matrix theory, high-dimensional statistics, and optimization theory, a quantitative theory to characterize the “performance and complexity tradeoff” in modern deep neural nets.
 This project leads to the following scientific publications:

-1. Z. Ling, L. Li, Z. Feng, Y. Zhang, F. Zhou, R. C. Qiu, Z. LiaoDeep Equilibrium Models are Almost Equivalent to Not-so-deep Explicit Models for High-dimensional Gaussian Mixtures”, 2024.
+5. Z. Ling, L. Li, Z. Feng, Y. Zhang, F. Zhou, R. C. Qiu, Z. LiaoDeep Equilibrium Models are Almost Equivalent to Not-so-deep Explicit Models for High-dimensional Gaussian Mixtures”, The Forty-first International Conference on Machine Learning (ICML 2024), 2024. preprint

 CCF-Hikvision Open Fund 20210008: Random Matrix Theory and Information Bottleneck for Neural Network Compression